tejbans/tejbans.github.io/_posts/2016-10-12-Javascript-Basics.md

     6. Symbol   : A symbol is a unique and immutable data type.
 May be used as an identifier for Object Properties.

+These are the basics, to start adding behaviour to you web apps.
+Happy coding!